Horror Hospital: Casting

 Robin Askwith's role was specially written for him after he appeared in Gordon's previous 1972 production Tower of Evil.
 Balch asked Michael Gough to base his performance on Bela Lugosi, screening him a 16mm print of The Devil Bat, in which Lugosi plays a mad perfume manufacturer.

 The female lead was taken by Phoebe Shaw, who had previously appeared in several TV commercials, and was renamed 'Vanessa Shaw' for the film.
 During filming, Shaw and Askwith briefly became lovers.
 Her only other known roles were an uncredited bit part in a 1969 American TV adaptation of David Copperfield and brief roles as a boutique assistant in Say Hello to Yesterday (1970) and a police cadet in Ooh… You Are Awful (1972).
 'Dwarf' actor Skip Martin (who ran a tobacconist's shop in between acting assignments) and veteran character actor Dennis Price also appeared in the film, as well as Kurt Christian, whose full title was Baron Kurt Christian von Siengenberg, and who left the country not long after the film was released.
 His ambition at the time, according to Films and Filming magazine, was to "play a role that does not involve killing somebody".

 Nicky Henson was originally considered for Christian's role.

 Music

-Horror Hospital also contains a pop music number, "Mark of Death", composed by Jason DeHavilland and performed by the group Mystic (James IV Boris, Alan "The River" Hudson, Simon Lust).
+Horror Hospital contains a pop music number, "Mark of Death", composed by Jason DeHavilland and performed by the group Mystic (James IV Boris, Alan "The River" Hudson, Simon Lust).